-Admission requires that the applicant have a bachelor's degree from a fully accredited four-year college or university, a minimal score of 1370 calculated from the GPA multiplied by 200 and added to the GRE combined verbal and quantitative scores and a minimum score of 600 on the GRE subject test in Biology.
-Students may also be admitted with subject test scores below 600, but such students must take the Departmental diagnostic examination.
-The admissions committee will evaluate the student's performance on the examination and design a curriculum to eliminate any identified weaknesses.
+Admission requires that the applicant have a bachelor's degree from a fully accredited four-year college or university, a minimal score of 900 calculated from the GPA multiplied by 200 and added to the GRE combined verbal and quantitative scores.
+Students admitted to the program must take a Departmental diagnostic examination that will be used by the admissions committee to design a curriculum to eliminate any identified weaknesses.
 After passing the recommended courses with a grade of B or better in each, the student will begin the Ph.D. curriculum.